rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/post-add-load-balancer-node-metadata-item-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-metadata.rst

     POST /v1.0/{account}/loadbalancers/{loadBalancerId}/nodes/{nodeId}/metadata

-Adds a metadata item to a specified node and load balancer.
+Adds a metadata item to a specified node.

 When a metadata item is added, it is assigned a unique identifier that can be used for mutating operations such as changing the value attribute or removing